kate-skorija/taproom-react/README.md

 ## Description

 This week we learned the basics of React, focusing on planning out our applications, implementing simple function and class components, and adding local and shared state.
-This is an app for a tap room, where a user can see all kegs available, view a kegs details, add a new keg, and update an existing keg.
+This is an app for a tap room, where a user can see all kegs available, view a kegs details, and add a new keg.
 Users can also keep track of how many pints of a keg are sold.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).